-Project Technical 450 52 The PTS will:
+Technical Specialist 400 52 The PTS will:

-Specialist 450 32 (a) ensure daily communication with the
+100mmear Specialist 400 32 (a) ensure daily communication with the

-Specialist

 project coordinator and project partners

 (b) Provide technical advice to the national

 project coordinator, project partners,

 consultants and Steering Committee;

 (c) initiate and support the organization of

-workshops/meetings/training and
+workshops/meetings/training and preparation

-preparation of background documents
+of background documents

-(d) to coordinate, monitor, and supervise
+(d) to coordinate, monitor, and supervise the

-the activities of consultants and expert
+activities of consultants and expert teams;

-teams;

 (e) ensure highly technical documents are

-translated into a non-technical language for
+translated into a non-technical language for the

-the decision and policy-makers,

-stakeholders, and the broader public.
+decision and policy-makers, stakeholders, and the broader public.

 (f) lead the development of project design,

-including preparation of work plans,
+including preparation of work plans, drafting

-drafting ToRs, contracts, preparation of
+ToRs, contracts, preparation of technical

-technical specifications for equipment
+specifications for equipment purchased, cost

-purchased, cost estimation, activity

-scheduling, and reporting on the forward
+estimation, activity scheduling, and reporting

-planning of project activities and budget
+on the forward planning of project activities

-expenditures;
+and budget expenditures;

 (g) closely cooperate with the international

 expert in his or her field of expertise and

-provide the international expert with
+provide the international expert with necessary

-necessary local support
+local support

-(h) propose candidates for the task teams
+(h) propose candidates for the task teams and

-and prepare the ToRs for their positions
+prepare the ToRs for their positions

 (i) organize and/or provide (with or without

 international technical expert assistance)

 training and guidance to the task teams;

-(j) be responsible for verifying the work for
+(j) be responsible for verifying the work for the

-the various task teams, ensuring the
+various task teams, ensuring the technical

-technical validity of their work and
+validity of their work and products;

-products;

-(k) be responsible for compiling the
+(k) be responsible for compiling the products of

-products of the task team work and for
+the task team work and for producing the final

-producing the final reports as agreed with the NPC;
+reports as agreed with the NPC;

 (l) be required to prepare and submit all

 progress reports to the NPC, the NSC and

 UNIDO;

-(m) be responsible to formulate the
+(m) be responsible to formulate the reviewed

-reviewed and updated NIP
+and updated NIP

-1 1 10.11.100 alla apantoa 1111
+T 1 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2

-Local experts on 500 14 The expert(s) will:
+Local experts on institutional 400 12 The expert(s) will:

-institutional and legal 300 (a) consult relevant government officials,
+and legal issues (a) consult relevant governments, NGOs and

-issues NGOs and stakeholders familiar with new
+stakeholders familiar with new POPs and waste

-133403 POPs and waste issues;
+issues;

 (b) update the list/database of

-' ' 1

 institutions/organizations being engaged in

 original and new POPs management.
-The
+The list

-list should also contain roles and
+should also contain roles and responsibilities of

-responsibilities of related

-institutions/organizations in POPs
+related institutions/organizations in POPs

 management;

 (c) gather and process relevant data on

 institutional and legal issues;

-(d) prepare a gap analysis of the existing
+(d) prepare a gap analysis of the existing legal

-legal and institutional framework with
+and institutional framework with respect to the

-respect to the implementation of the
+implementation of the Stockholm Convention;

-Stockholm Convention;

 (e) update and review the specific action

 plans on institutional and legal issues; and

 (f) recommend a priority list

-Local experts on old-and- 600 24 The expert(s) will:
+Local experts on old and new 400 24 The expert(s) will:

-new POPs pesticides (a) develop comprehensive work plan for
+POPs pesticides inventory 100 2 ' (a) develop comprehensive work plan for

-inventory reviewing and updating the pesticide
+1 or s positioned inventory reviewing and updating the pesticide inventory;

-inventory;

-(b) develop special inventory forms to
+(b) develop special inventory forms to facilitate

-facilitate the inventory process;
+the inventory process;

-(c) describe the step-by-step methodology
+(c) describe the step-by-step methodology for

-for inventory preparation;
+inventory preparation;

-(d) coordinate the process of data
+(d) coordinate the process of data collection;

-collection; (e) collect and assess statistical
+(e) collect and assess statistical data linked

-data linked with POPs pesticides and
+with POPs pesticides and obsolete POPs

-obsolete POPs pesticides presence in the
+pesticides presence in the country;

-country;

 (f) update original NIP inventories, action

 plans and priotization

-(g) draft new POPs inventories action
+(g) draft new POPs inventories action plansand

-, C

-plans and cooperate with the prioritization

-of the relevant POPs chemicals.
+1 priotization of the relevant POPs chemicals.